My Neighbours The Dumplings

 Chinatown | Soho

 Unsurprisingly, home to some of the best Chinese restaurants in London.
-Buckle in for a feast of dim sum or all-you-can-eat buffet, or go on a food crawl.
-Gerrard Street (and the little alleys spinning off it) is home to specialists in Peking duck, xiaolongbao, hotpot and Cantonese classics – as well as a couple of Chinese bakeries serving tasty buns to go.
-Check out our Chinatown Guide
+Buckle in for a feast of dim sum or an all-you-can-eat buffet, or go on a food crawl.
+Gerrard Street (and the little alleys spinning off it) is home to long-standing specialists in Peking duck, xiaolongbao, hotpot and Cantonese classics – as well as a couple of Chinese bakeries serving tasty buns to go.
+Dumplings Legend, Leong’s Legend and Four Seasons are popular classics, but you can check out our full Chinatown Guide here.

 Like discovering London’s best restaurants?
 Peruse our pick of the best restaurants in every London neighbourhood